Alexei Navalny: Anti-corruption investigations

-In 2008, Navalny invested 300,000 rubles in stocks of 5 oil and gas companies: Rosneft, Gazprom, Gazprom Neft, Lukoil, and Surgutneftegas, thus becoming an activist shareholder.
-As such, he began to aim at making the financial assets of these companies transparent.
-This is required by law, but there are allegations that high-level managers of these companies are involved in theft and resisting transparency.
-Other activities deal with wrongdoings by Russian police, such as Sergei Magnitsky's case.
+In 2008, Navalny sought to become an activist shareholder in five Russian oil and gas companies (Rosneft, Gazprom, Gazprom Neft, Lukoil, and Surgutneftegas), investing 300,000 rubles with the ultimate goal of increasing the transparency of their financial assets.
+Such transparency is required by law, but there are allegations that high-level managers of these companies are involved in theft and resisting transparency.

 In November 2010, Navalny published confidential documents about Transneft's auditing.
-According to Navalny's blog, about 4 billion dollars were stolen by Transneft's leaders during the construction of the Eastern Siberia–Pacific Ocean oil pipeline.
+According to Navalny's blog, about US$4 billion were stolen by Transneft's leaders during the construction of the Eastern Siberia–Pacific Ocean oil pipeline.
 In December, Navalny announced the launch of the RosPil project, which seeks to bring to light corrupt practices in the government procurement process.
 The project takes advantage of existing procurement regulation that requires all government requests for tender to be posted online.
 Information about winning bids must be posted online as well.
-The name RosPil is a pun on the slang term "raspil" (wikt:ru:распил) (literally "sawing"), implying the embezzlement of state funds.
+The name RosPil is a pun on the slang term "распил" (literally "sawing"), implying the embezzlement of state funds.

 In May 2011, Navalny launched RosYama (literally "Russian Hole"), a project that allowed individuals to report potholes and track government responses to complaints.
 In August, Navalny published papers related to a scandalous real estate deal between the Hungarian and Russian governments.
 According to the papers, Hungary sold a former embassy building in Moscow for US$21 million to an offshore company of Viktor Vekselberg, who immediately resold it to the Russian government for US$116 million.
+The property's real value was estimated at US$52 million.
 Irregularities in the paper trail implied collusion.
 Three Hungarian officials responsible for the deal were detained in February 2011.
-It is unclear whether any official investigation was conducted on the Russian side.